Why You Need Diane’s Six Spice Oatmeal Raisin Cookies Recipe

 Gourmet magazine published my Six Spice Oatmeal Raisin Cookie recipe in 1997, and it has been the most loved/hated cookie recipe on Epicurious since.
 It’s racked up 3.5 out of 4 forks.
 And it has received over 210 reviews.
 In more recent years, Gourmet magazine’s James Beard award-winning public television show has featured it on their Just Desserts episode.
 Of all of the dessert recipes in the WORLD, mine was described by Ruth Reichl as “an innocent oatmeal cookie” that builds into “an explosion that takes place in your mouth.”

 Have you ever heard the baking spices referred to as “warming spices?”
 They’re given the name because they warm the body from the inside out.
 And we think warming your body with exotic spices works brilliantly as a prelude to tearing off your clothes.
-That’s why these perfectly spiced, gourmet oatmeal raisin cookies are aphrodisiac.
+That’s why these sexily spiced, gourmet oatmeal raisin cookies would most definitely be considered aphrodisiac.

 Ginger and nutmeg, both used in this recipe feature in our guide to aphrodisiac foods.
 And so does chile pepper, one of our favorite aphrodisiac ingredients.
 Even just a hint can make the lips tingle and cheeks take on an attractive flush.